muticalis/JS-Algorithm-DS/README.md

-Algorithm and Data Stractures with Javascript.^^
+Algorithm and Data Stractures with Javascript.

 ##Thank You